 Companies may be required to include details of directors’ loans in their Company Tax Returns and paying tax under Section 455 of the Corporation Tax Act 2010.

-Directors may have to include details of these loans in their Self Assessment tax return and pay Income Tax on loans that have been written off or on interest received from the company.
+Directors may have to include details of these loans on their Self Assessment tax return.
+They will also need to pay Income Tax on any loans that have been written off, or on interest they received from the company.

 When to report a director’s loan on your Self Assessment tax return

-Directors must report loans on their Income Tax Self Assessment tax returns in the following circumstances:
+Directors must report loans on their Self Assessment tax returns in the following circumstances:

-There are a number of circumstances when directors’ loans and interest payments are viewed by HMRC as forms of taxable income.
+There are a number of circumstances when a director’s loan and interest payments are viewed by HMRC as forms of taxable income.
 Therefore, directors will be liable to pay Income Tax and National Insurance Contributions on these loans or payments.

-We strongly advise consulting an accountant or tax advisor to assist with matters relating to directors’ loans and Self Assessment tax returns, particularly if you have no prior experience with such matters.
+We strongly advise consulting an accountant or tax advisor to assist with matters relating to director’s loans and Self Assessment tax returns, particularly if you have no prior experience with such matters.
 An accountant can also provide tailored advice and guidance on the most tax-efficient way to take money out of a limited company.